mauriciabad/advent-of-code-2022/README.md

 ### Day 8

-I give up after 1h 37min
+I give up after 1h 37min.
+I did a break, and then I figured out what was wrong.